 - Multimedia analysis: Fundamental of multimedia signal processing (audio, speech, video).
 Image representations, filters, edge and contour extractions, segmentation.
 Image description; features and feature extraction, SIFT, bag-of-words models.
 Artificial vision.
 Object detection and recognition.
 Towards scene understanding.

-- Knowledge discovery from data: the general data mining process, model construction and testing, performance evaluation, scalability issues, applications: recommender systems and business intelligence
+- Knowledge discovery from data: the general data mining process, model construction and testing, performance evaluation, big data and scalability issues, applications: recommender systems and business intelligence

 Part 3: Autonomous agents and the NAO humanoid robotic platform

 - Theories of perception, action and interaction.
 Interactive autonomous agents.
 Human-robot interaction

 - The Nao robot operating system (NAOqi), the graphical programming environment Choreographe, NAO SDK.

 - Applications.
 Augmenting the NAO perceptual and cognitive system.

 Selected chapters from the following:

 - Artificial Cognitive Systems: A Primer.
 David Vernon, MIT Press, 2014

 - Artificial intelligence: a modern approach.
 Stuart Russell, Peter Norvig, 3rd edition, 2010